 Their holes are usually located on the underside of wood surfaces, We recommend spraying twice during the spring months at intervals of 3-4 weeks to most efficiently prevent carpenter bee damage.

 When protected from the elements like rain, residual insecticides will last 2 to 3 months.
-If applied in late winter, the treatment will stay active through most of the carpenter bee season.
+If you apply in these areas in later winter, you could see residual effects that last through the carpenter bee season.

 You may need to repeat carpenter bee treatments more than twice during the spring.
 We suggest an interval of two weeks for spray treatments.
 After each spray treatment, apply D-Fense Dust or Tempo Dust to all possible carpenter bee nests, holes or entry points.

 2. Use Dust In Carpenter Bee Nests

 Although the initial damage to wood appears as a small hole, only an inch or two deep, it usually extends at a 90-degree angle.
 The female will turn 90 degrees and bore a channel from 6 inches to as long as 4 feet.
 This channel serves as the main corridor from which she will drill small chambers.
 These chambers serve as egg nests.
 She deposits eggs.
 Brings in food, and then seals off the area to ensure the egg's development.